-MDS-620 ANATOMY AND PHYSIOLOGY I WITH LAB
+MDS-620 ANATOMY AND PHYSIOLOGY I

-This course and lab covers human anatomy and physiology from an integrative perspective.
-Students learn the structure and function of the integument, skeletal, muscular, and nervous system during the semesters, from the cellular to the organismal level.
-In addition, the course covers disease pathology as it relates to these systems and bioethics.
-Registration is limited by program of study.
+This course covers human anatomy and physiology from an integrative perspective.
+Students learn the structure and function of the integument, skeletal, muscular, and nervous system, from the cellular to the organismal level.
+In addition, the course covers disease pathology as it relates to these systems.